 When I made them without sugar syrup and used powdered sugar and no-cook method trust me they were equally tastier than the market or what can I say they were even tastier than the market even my friends and family have the same opinion.

-So, make them once and see yourself the difference and also let me know in the comment section.
+So, make them once and see the difference and also let me know in the comment section.
 I will wait eagerly.

 How can you make it vegan?